sr320/course-fish497-2019/syllabus.md

 Students completing this course will be able to:

-* Understand how to navigate a computer file system
+- Understand how to navigate a computer file system
-* Create spreadsheets using proper formatting for downstream analysis
+- Create spreadsheets using proper formatting for downstream analysis
-* Write simple computer programs in R
+- Synthesize complex data sets to address a pre-defined question.
-* Automate data analysis
+- Evaluate the efficiency of R code to perform basic tasks.
-* Apply these tools to address biological questions
+- Effectively visually communicate data analysis products.
-* Apply general data management and analysis concepts to other programming languages
+- Develop a reproducible data analysis workflow